oci-landing-zones/terraform-oci-core-landingzone/README.md

     * By design, OCI vaults and keys are not deleted immediately upon *terraform destroy*, but scheduled for deletion.
 Both have a default 30 day grace period.
 For shortening that period, use OCI Console to first cancel the scheduled deletion and then set the earliest possible deletion date (7 days from current date) when deleting.

 * **Support for free tier tenancies**
     * Deploying in a free tier tenancy is not supported at this time as there are some services that are not available.
-If you want to try the Landing Zone please upgrade your account to a pay-go account.
+If you want to try the Landing Zone please upgrade your account to a Pay As You Go (PAYG) account.